d-plaindoux/talks_n_blog/blog/rust/day01/README.md

 This command creates a new project named with the given name.
 Like `swift` package manager you can ask for binary or a library with the `--bin` switch.

 This command creates a directory with the given **name**.
 If you want to to create it in the existing directory you should use **init** instead.
-Of course the name is not required otherwise the result is the same `new`.
+Of course the name is not required otherwise the result is the same as the `new` command.

 ```sh
 $ cargo init [--bin]